Algebraic approach to Bose-Einstein Condensation in relativistic Quantum Field Theory. Spontaneous symmetry breaking and the Goldstone Theorem: Massive complex scalar field

 \subsection{Massive complex scalar field with $\varphi^4$ interaction over the condensate}

-In this section we start discussing the perturbative construction of the $\varphi^4$ interacting theory over the condensate in the Minkowski spacetime.
+In this section we start discussing the perturbative construction of the $\varphi^4$ interacting theory over a suitable classical solution of the equation of motion which represents the condensate in the Minkowski spacetime.
 The Lagrangian of the theory we are considering is thus

 where $\varphi$ is a complex scalar field.
 Following a similar procedure presented in section III of \cite{Schmitt}, we expand $\mathcal{L}$ around a real classical solution $\phi$ which represents the condensate.
 Hence